strimzi/strimzi-kafka-oauth/README.md

     sasl.enabled.mechanisms=OAUTHBEARER

-Since version 0.7.0 there is also support for so called 'OAuth over PLAIN' which allows using the SASL_PLAIN mechanism to authenticate with an OAuth access token or with a client ID and a secret.
+Since version 0.7.0 there is also support for so called `OAuth over PLAIN` which allows using the SASL_PLAIN mechanism to authenticate with an OAuth access token or with a client ID and a secret.
-In order to use that you have to enable the SASL_PLAIN mechanism as well (you can enable one or the other or both):
+In order to use `OAuth over PLAIN` you have to enable the SASL_PLAIN mechanism as well (you can enable one or the other or both):

     sasl.enabled.mechanisms=OAUTHBEARER,PLAIN